PooyaDeperson/facial-motion-capture/README.md

-    ├── 📁 hooks/          # Custom React hooks for managing state and logic ├── 📁 icons/          # SVG icons used in the user interface ├── 📁 images/         # Image assets specific to components ├── 📄 App.css         # Styles for the main application component
-    ├── 📄 App.tsx         # The root component of the application
+    ├── 📁 hooks/          # Custom React hooks for managing state and logic ├── 📁 icons/          # SVG icons used in the user interface ├── 📁 images/         # Image assets specific to components ├── 📄 App.css         # Styles for the main application component / all styles are found here ├── 📄 App.tsx         # The root component of the application
     ├── 📄 Avatar.tsx      # Renders the 3D avatar model
     ├── 📄 AvatarCanvas.tsx # The Three.js canvas where the avatar is displayed
     ├── 📄 AvatarOrbitControls.tsx # Implements camera controls for the avatar
     ├── 📄 camera-permission.tsx # Handles requesting and managing camera permissions
     ├── 📄 FaceTracking.tsx # The core logic for tracking the user's face
-    ├── 📄 index.css       # Global styles for the application
+    ├── 📄 index.css       # Not used / Empty
     ├── 📄 index.tsx       # The entry point for the React application
     ├── 📄 Loader.tsx      # A loading avatar indicator component
     └── 📄 react-app-env.d.ts # TypeScript type declarations for the React environment